Nek5000/NekDoc/source/problem_setup/BCs.rst

 Nek5000 requires that the pairs of sides (or faces, in the case of a three-dimensional mesh) identified as periodic be identical (i.e., that the geometry be periodic).

 For an axisymmetric flow geometry, the axis boundary condition is provided for boundary segments that lie entirely on the axis of symmetry.
-This is essentially a symmetry (mixed Dirichlet/Neumann) boundary conditionin which the normal velocity and the tangential traction are set to zero.
+This is essentially a symmetry (mixed Dirichlet/Neumann) boundary condition in which the normal velocity and the tangential traction are set to zero.

 For free-surface boundary segments, the inhomogeneous traction boundary conditions involve both the surface tension coefficient :math:`\sigma` and the mean curvature of the free surface.